top of page

 • Alternatively, you can bring your arms into a T shape and:

-• Internally rotate the left shoulder so that the left palm now faces behind you, bending the elbow, send the back of your hand in between your shoulder blades
+• Internally rotate your left shoulder so that your left palm now faces behind you, bending the elbow, send the back of your hand between your shoulder blades

-• Send the right arm up so that fingers point to the ceiling, bending the elbow, place the palm of your hand on the upper back - begin to walk the fingers down towards the left hand
+• Send your right arm up so that fingers point to the ceiling, bending your elbow, place the palm of your hand on your upper back - begin to walk your fingers down towards your left hand

 • Keep the hands as they are or, interlock fingers together if it’s comfortable